What are the options in Physics after Engineering?

 For me, the preparation of IIT JAM had started already even before I knew that such an exam exists.
 IIT JAM Physics tests basic knowledge of undergraduate Physics which is taught in a typical Physics undergraduate curriculum.

 Since I was interested in Physics since my second year, I had studied a lot of undergrad-level Physics on my own through textbooks.
 This had already equipped me with the requisite background for the exam.

 Also, it had helped me determine the fact that I really liked Physics because the only way to test it is to actually immerse yourself in Physics.
 With all that, I had the advantage of not needing any coaching classes for clearing any concepts.
 The slightly long but fruitful self-study was enough to prepare for the exam.

 However, to be successful in an exam, the most important thing is to know exactly what the exam is all about and what it exactly wants to test and how.
 The best way to do it in my opinion is by simply solving the previous year IIT JAM papers.

 I bought IIT JAM Previous Year Question Papers.
 It had 10 previous year papers and 5 model test papers.
 When the exam was a good one and a half months away, I started solving these papers regularly and made sure I timed myself.
 This way, I could analyze my performance and my timings.

-By analyzing my performances, I tried to rectify my mistakes and brushed up on topics which I felt were either taking too much time or were prone to silly mistakes.
+By analyzing my performances, I tried to rectify my mistakes and brushed up on topics that I felt were either taking too much time or were prone to silly mistakes.
 It also helped to get a sense on what would be the important formulas and tricks that I should remember.
 This went on for a month and at the end, I was confident that I knew enough about the exam to crack it.

 In the last couple of weeks, I just solved the model test papers and cleaned up my performance and timing.
-In this stage, you must try to solve as many questions as you can.
+In this stage, you must practice as many questions as you can.